aswinshenoy/BayJDO/README.md

 Neither the idea for this project, nor the technology used, were conceived originally by me.
 This project only differs in implementations (+ some minor features), from some of the following popular projects it was inspired from -

 1. https://github.com/cowbell/sharedrop / https://www.sharedrop.io/
 2. https://github.com/RobinLinus/snapdrop / https://snapdrop.net/

 ### ✒️ License
-This project repository is licensed under GNU General Public License V3.
+This project is licensed under the GNU General Public License V3.

 #### Credits
 1. Icons / illustrations - https://icons8.com/, https://icons8.com/ouch

 ----
-Developed with ♥ by Ashwin Shenoy.
+Developed with ♥ by Ashwin Shenoy & other Open Source Contributors.